 Standing at Concerts in the Historic Academy of Music Theatre

-If attending a concert where standing is approved, guests may stand even if they block the view of the stage for other patrons.
+If attending a concert, guests may stand even if they block the view of the stage for other patrons.
 In these events, if your view is ever blocked by a standing or dancing guest, please contact an usher or the House Manager and we will attempt to find alternative seating.

 Temperature management in a large open room filled with hundreds of people is a complex challenge and often means that some guests are too cold and some too warm.
 Our recommendation is to dress comfortably for being in a large crowd, and if you are susceptible to cold, bring a sweatshirt, light jacket, or sweater just in case.